nviennot/reversing-mono4k/README.md

 ![Printed Bracket](/writeup/part1/bracket_print.jpg)

-There are visible lines due to the lack of anti-aliasing support on the printer.
+~~There are visible lines due to the lack of anti-aliasing support on the printer.
 Its LCD screen outputs only fully transparent, or fully opaque pixels, no gray-scale.
-Apparently, we have to wait for a firmware update, but I'd rather not wait.
+Apparently, we have to wait for a firmware update, but I'd rather not wait.~~

+Update: The original firmware handles anti-aliasing just fine.

 Reverse engineering the printer will guide our implementation of a new firmware, [Turbo Resin](https://github.com/nviennot/turbo-resin), so we can add the